 Patients in shock typically require and tolerate infusion at the maximum rate.
 Adults are given 1 L of crystalloid (20 mL/kg in children) or, in hemorrhagic shock, 5 to 10 mL/kg of colloid or packed RBCs, and the patient is reassessed.
 An exception is a patient with cardiogenic shock who typically does not require large volume infusion.

 Patients with intravascular volume depletion without shock can receive infusion at a controlled rate, typically 500 mL/h.
-Children should have their fluid deficit calculated (see Dehydration and Fluid Therapy in Children: Symptoms and Signs) and replacement given over 24 h (half in the first 8 h).
+Children should have their fluid deficit calculated (see Practical Example) and replacement given over 24 h (half in the first 8 h).

 End Point and Monitoring